RSsunny/Django-project/README.md

 - Go to views file and create function for httpRequest
 - Then go to urls.py file and import views file and call path
 - Again run server

+## Django is a back-end server side web framework.
+Django makes it easier to build web pages using Python.